The Best Guitar Humidifier & Case Hygrometers 2024

 Why Do I Need To Humidify My Guitar?

-The first thing you need to know about your guitar is that, like any other piece of wood, it swells and contracts with changes in temperature and humidity.
+An important topic to understand about your guitar is that, like any other piece of wood, it swells and contracts with changes in temperature and humidity.
 An excess of humidity causes your guitar to swell (as do hot temperatures) and too little guitar humidity causes it to contract (cold causes the same thing).
-This can cause cracks in your guitar, potentially destroying your instrument.
+This can cause cracks in your guitar, mostly on the exterior, but it can also affect wooden support posts and braces inside - potentially destroying your instrument.

 Climate and Humidity